Locally unipotent invariant measures and limit distribution of a sequence of polynomial trajectories on homogeneous spaces: Linearization and polynomial trajectories near singular sets

 Combine (\ref{assumption that (2) holds}), (\ref{inequality0}) and $K_1=K\setminus \Omega\prm$, we conclude that (2) in the theorem holds and complete the proof. \end{proof}

 \begin{remark} Let $C\subset N(H,W)$, $\epsilon>0$ and compact $K\subset G/\Gamma$ be given as in Theorem \ref{result of linearization of polynomial map}.
-We observe that in the proof of Proposition \ref{behavior of polynomial} and Theorem \ref{result of linearization of polynomial map}, we can slightly shrink the neighborhood $\Omega$ of $\pi(C)$ and compact set $K$ so that the result still holds.
-Therefore we are able to twist the polynomial map $\Theta$ by a continuous map with image in a small neighborhood of $G$ so that similar dichotomy in Theorem \ref{result of linearization of polynomial map} still holds.
-More precisely, we have the following corollary: \end{remark}
+We observe that in the proof of Proposition \ref{behavior of polynomial} and Theorem \ref{result of linearization of polynomial map}, we can slightly shrink the neighborhood $\Omega$ of $\pi(C)$ and compact set $K$ so that the conclusions still hold.
+Therefore we are able to twist the polynomial map $\Theta$ by a continuous map with image in a small neighborhood of $G$ so that similar dichotomy in Theorem \ref{result of linearization of polynomial map} is still true.
+More precisely, we have the following corollary, which can be viewed as a version of twisting technique developed by Shah: \end{remark}